 Massage that bar directly onto your skin and it melts slightly, leaving a smooth, emollient layer behind.

-I think lotion bars are totes adorbs.
+I think lotion bars are so cute.
 But, for my taste, they’re a bit messy to use.
-I prefer dipping a dollop of whipped body butter from a tin rather than using a bar.
+I prefer dipping a dollop of whipped body butter from a tin rather than rubbing a bar over my skin.
 Try them out for yourself, though, to see which you like best.

 - No need to use a preservative.